-Investigation of opportunities for volunteerism and implementation of volunteering plan with nearby organization.
+Investigation of opportunities for volunteerism and implementation of volunteering group opportunities as desired by student council.

-Developing of onboarding procedures to integrate new staff into full school community.
 Continued access to joint academic-artistic opportunities.

-Review of student volunteering activities and further development of individual and group opportunities throughout the school year.
+Review of student volunteering activities interest and development of individual and

 - Percentage of teachers, parents and students who agree that their learning environments are welcoming, caring, respectful and safe - Teacher, parent and student agreement that students model the characteristics of active citizenship - Teacher, parent and student agreement that students are encouraged to be involved in activities that help the community